NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 #### Alternate FTDI Connector

 Your FCB has two female headers on the bottom that connect to the FTDI pins.
 These are for connecting a flexible tether to the FCB during PID testing.
-You can add something like this too.
-Note that on the FCB the pins are **mislabled*.
-You need `DTR`, `GND`, `TX`, and `RX` (you don't need `CTS`)
+You can add something like this too (you'll need change your schematic, of course)  Note that on the FCB the pins are **mislabled**.
+You need `DTR`, `GND`, `TX`, and `RX`  -- you don't need `CTS`.
+You also don't need `3V3`, although this means that you'll need your battery installed to program your quadcopter (I guess, you could use add more pins -- like 2 3-pin headers -- and connect all the FTDI pins).

 #### Battery Voltage Meter

 You can monitor the batteries voltage using a voltage divider and one of the MCU's analog pins (https://learn.sparkfun.com/tutorials/voltage-dividers/all).
 The basic idea is to divide the battery voltage so that the maximum output of the divider is less than 3.3V.
 Then you can measure the that voltage with one of the MCU's analog inputs.

-You should use large resistors in your divider (e.g. 10kOhm) so that not much current flows through it.
+You should use large resistors in your divider (e.g., in the kOhms range) so that not much current flows through it.

+### Performing Design Rule Check

+You must run Eagle's design rule checker (DRC).
+It checks for a bunch of common problems.
+Look through the list of errors it generates.
+Do you best to understand what they mean (they are somewhat cryptic).
+Here's a cheat sheet:

+1. "Airwire" -- unrouted net.
+Never acceptable.
+2. "Wire stub" -- A short bit of wire.
+Often these are remnants of partially deleted nets.
+If they go somewhere useful, they are fine.
+3. "Keepout" -- There is metal in side a keepout region.
+Rarely ok, but you'll get some of these for the antenna and maybe your logo.
+4. "Overlap" -- Two things (e.g., two different nets or a net and an SMD) overlap.
+Usually bad, but you'll probably see some for you bridge and the antenna triggers some as well.
+5. "Width" -- A net is thinner than it should be.
+You'll get one of these between the antenna net and the balun.
+Usually they are not a good idea, but sometimes they are ok.
+For instance, the IMU datasheet says that narrow power/ground traces are fine for that part, so you could route those nets with thinner traces than the other power nets.

+You can approve errors, but your peer reviewers (and me) will be looking at them closely.
+You should be skeptical about approving errors.
+They are called errors for a reason.

 ## Task To Perform (Part B: Design Review)